 In the cup, this displays a remarkable style, with rich, dark chocolate and explosive concord grape winey acidity in great balance, framed by syrupy sweetness throughout and classic Asian “earthy” tones on the cool, all the while displaying a very clean cup with no more than a medium body.
 We have developed this green for both espresso and filter, highlighting the chocolate in the espresso and purple grape and tropical fruit in the filter.
 Do not be alarmed by the darker than expected shade of roasted beans for both profiles - coffees from Asia often need this style of profiling to bring the best out of their inherent flavours, but you will only detect as much roast as is needed and also enjoy ease of brewing.
 Specialty from Sumatra is here, and a first for Amoret.

-**This lot was sourced by Mr Bavo Vandenbroecke of 32Cup Specialty Coffee Merchants - notes below on the unusual Arabica varietals involved are from him**
+**This lot was sourced by Mr Bavo Vandenbroecke of 32Cup Specialty Coffee Merchants - now part of Sucafina - notes below on the unusual Arabica varietals involved are from him**

 Sigarar Utang is a dwarf tree.
 It is a natural cross between Bourbon/Typica and Tim Tim, or Timor Hybrid, created in Aceh Tengah.
 Because of its resistance and high yield its usage grew in popularity in the 80s and 90's.
 It actually means 'to repay debt sooner' in the local language.